What does "natural" or "bio-identical" mean?

 of almost all medical conditions is pharmaceutical based.

-symptom of menopause, there are many others that are common such as low libido, "brain fog", dry and thinning vaginal tissue, heart palpitations, weight gain from increased body fat (often
+menopause, there are many others that are common such as low libido, "brain fog", dry and thinning vaginal tissue, heart palpitations, weight gain from increased body fat (often abdominal), decreased

-abdominal), decreased muscle mass, poor memory, fatigue, and thinning hair.
+muscle mass, poor memory, fatigue and thinning hair.
 Some women will have few and mild symptoms, while many women will have more severe and life altering

-emphasis in medical school, but what is taught is the use of synthetic hormones or estrogens from other mammals such as horses (Premarin or generic conjugated equine estrogens) and the use of
+medical school, but what is taught is the use of synthetic hormones or estrogens from other mammals such as horses (Premarin or generic conjugated equine estrogens) and the use of synthetic

-synthetic progesterone-like compounds.
-These unnatural hormones are not recognized by the body as natural hormones are, so are not able to be converted by natural enzymes to other natural
+progesterone-like compounds.
+These unnatural hormones are not recognized by the body as natural hormones are, so are not able to be converted by natural enzymes to other natural hormones as

 The many benefits of progesterone are discussd in John R. Lee, M.D.'s

 Progesterone.
 Benefits include 1) a decrease in the rate of bone loss seen at menopause